Proxy Denoising for Source-Free Domain Adaptation: Methodology

+This is because, we consider the ViL predictions to be influenced by various sources of noise and uncertainty, which justifies the Gaussian approximation according to the \textit{Central Limit Theorem} \citep{Chow1988}.

-Since the $\boldsymbol{e}_{VI}$ is unknown, we cannot formulate these dynamics explicitly.
-We consider this problem approximately: Quantifying the prediction variance with the varying confidence of the ViL model predictions.
+Given that $\boldsymbol{e}_{\mathcal{VI}}$ is unknown, we cannot formulate these dynamics explicitly.
+We thus approximate this problem by quantifying the prediction variance with the varying confidence of ViL predictions.
 This conversion can be expressed in the form of a probability distribution with proxy confidence as: